-About 20-40% of American woman aged 15 to 44 douch regularly, maybe half of them on a weekly basis.
+About 20-40% of American woman aged 15 to 44 douche regularly, maybe half of them on a weekly basis.
 This is mainly because advertisers make them feel it is a necessary step of self-cleansing for women.
-Since most of them are made with water, vingegar, baking soda and maybe a bit of iodine or herbs they are a great money-maker for the manufacturers.
+Since most of them are made with water, vinegar, baking soda and maybe a bit of iodine or herbs they are a great money-maker for the manufacturers.
 But that doesn't mean they are really good for you.

-A healthy vagina cleanses itself by producting natural mucus and vagina flora.
-(God thought of everything when He made us!)
+A healthy vagina cleanses itself by producing natural mucus and vagina flora.
+(God thofught of everything when He made us!)
 The vagina is naturally acidic which keeps the bad bacteria down.
 The 90% of bacteria found there are of the lactobacillus family which control the bad bacteria that cause infections.
 You really don't want to upset that balance if you don't have to.
 But douching does upset that balance.

 Now if you have bacterial vaginosis or some other serious infection the balance is out of wack.
 In such cases a carefully prepared and appropriate douche may well be in order.
 But don't use them as a matter of regular washing, for a douche can spread your infection into the uterus and even into the fallopian tubes and ovaries where they will do more serious damage.
 Think here of things like STDs and PIDs which can lead to infertility and ectopic pregnancies (one where the fertilized egg grows outside of the uterus).